Ruth Wee

 https://github.com/wuthree00/LLM-ChildTalk-prompt-engineering

-My primary research interests are in applying natural language processing to the documentation of low-resource languages.
+My research interests are applying NLP to the documentation of low-resource languages.
 I am curious about how techniques like data augmentation and optimised segmentation can address the underlying data scarcity in Austronesian languages.
-I am also interested in improving how computational models interpret pragmatics in conversation, especially cross-culturally.
+I am also interested in improving how computational models interpret pragmatics in human conversation, especially with cross-cultural nuances in mind.

 Data: Managing sparse lexical data (Austronesian languages, eg. Lebo' Vo' Kenyah) · IPA transcription · Corpus annotation (FLEx, SayMore)

-Programming: Python (actively completing University of Helsinki MOOC)
+Programming: Python (actively completing the University of Helsinki's MOOC)

 Research & Writing: Archival research · Post-Editing · Editorial writing for BiblioAsia